 HST/HUM/MES 300.1 Istanbul: Crossroad of Civilizations, Past and Present

-Led by Dr. Alex Medina, your program will begin by introducing you to one of the world's most fascinating and beautiful cities, in its historical grandeur as the capital of the Byzantine and Ottoman empires, as the cultural heart of the new Republic, and in its contemporary dynamism as one of the world's most fascinating megacities.
+Co-led by Professors Erika Wilkens-Sozen and Alex Medina, your program will begin by introducing you to one of the world's most beautiful cities, Istanbul.
+You'll see its historical grandeur as the capital of the Byzantine and Ottoman empires, its place as the cultural heart of the new Republic, and as a modern, dynamic megacity.

-Your journey will take you outside of Istanbul, tracing its early Greek and Roman roots through the ancient sites of Ephesus or Cappadocia, and concluding with a trip to the mausoleum of the founding father of modern Turkey, Mustafa Kemal Ataturk, and the capital city of Ankara.
+Your journey will take you outside of Istanbul, tracing its early Greek and Roman roots through the ancient sites of Ephesus or Cappadocia, while simultaneously providing opportunities to meet with ocals and explore regionally diverse cultural practices.

-Throughout the seminar, emphasis will be given to the complex interplay between history and modern life, including a look at the changing circumstances and status of Turkey's religious majority (Sunni Muslim) and her religious and ethnic minorities, including the Kewish, Christian, Alevi, and Kurdish.
+Throughout the seminar, emphasis will be given to the complex interplay between history and modern life, including a look at the changing circumstances and status of Turkey's religious majority (Sunni Muslim) and her religious and ethnic minorities, including Jewish, Christian, Alevi, and Kurdish people.

-The course also provides a pragmatic overview of the city and the various ways to navigate and discover its diverse neighborhoods (by subway, bus, taxi, and boat), as well as opportunities to questions and better understand its culture and citizens.
+The course also provides a pragmatic overview of the city and the various ways to navigate (by subway, bus, taxi, and boat) and discover its many distinct neighborhoods.

-Destinations vary semester to semester, but in the past, all-program field trips have been taken to Cappadocia (famous for its early Christian cave monasteries and magical lunar landscapes) to examine the impact of the growing tourist industry on local businesses and cultural practices; the magnificent coastal olive-growing region of Ayvalik, to investigate the significance of olive oil in Ottoman and Turkish cuisine; or to Ephesus, site of the best-preserved Roman classical city, the Virgin Mary's house, and an opportunity to see how the ancient practices of Ottoman marketplace bazaars remain important to contemporary commercial practices.
+Destinations vary semester to semester, but in the past, all-program field trips have been taken to Cappadocia (famous for its early Christian cave monasteries and magical lunar landscapes) to examine the impact of the growing tourist industry on local businesses and cultural practices; the magnificent coastal olive-growing region of Ayvalik, to investigate the significance of olive oil in Ottoman and Turkish cuisine; or to the ancient Roman sites Sagalassos and Termessos in the Taurus Mountains.

 Turkey offers an incredibly diverse range of affordable destinations for student travel, including stunning beaches and secluded fishing villages along the Mediterranean, Aegan, and Black Sea coasts, hiking in the mountainous regions, chances to explore some of the best-preserved Roman and Greek ruins in the world, and daily opportunities to experience the delights and delicacies of Turkish cuisine and Turkey's world-famous hospitality.